Different Methods for writing Methodology

 Research methodology definition

 A research methodology is used to collect, identify, select, and analyze data for a detailed study.
 These methods are mostly used in the academic circle.
 There are two main methods in research methodology, namely, qualitative and quantitative.
-It can be of immense support when writing papers like a dissertation, thesis, or research.
+It can be of immense support when writing papers like a dissertation, thesis, or research for your online tech writing jobs.

 Quantitative methods are: